1. Home

 How to develop the inner emotional life of a character, how to react – not perform – how to feel relaxed, comfortable, and focused when the director says “Action” is the key to a creative and natural on-camera performance.

-• Instructor: Shelly Lipkin
+• Instructor: Angie Tennant

 TA413 Graduation Thesis Project / Credits earned: 4